the8thbit/anki/documentation/db_check.md

 database.

 ### Reviews should have a reasonable due
+TODO. a part of this has been changed since this text was written. below I explain how anki used to deal with due position.

 Similarly to New cards can't have a due position > 32 bits, it is assumed that the due value of review card (i.e. cards which are not new anymore, and not in learning) is at most 100000 (there is one zero